-The goal of silage making is to conserve and store crop nutrients using lactic acid bacteria to ensure rapid fermentation in air-free conditions and to minimise losses from harvesting until feeding.
-Whatever the system, the ensiling and storage system's main functions are to exclude air during the ensiling process and to prevent air from entering the silage during storage.
+The goal of silage making is to conserve and store crop nutrients using lactic acid bacteria to ensure rapid fermentation in air-free conditions and to minimize losses from harvesting until feeding.
+No matter the system, the ensiling and storage system's main functions are to exclude air during the ensiling process and to prevent air from entering the silage during storage.
+So why bale silage?

 Speed of harvest, moisture content, chop length, silage distribution and compaction can greatly influence the fermentation process and storage losses.
 Efficient fermentation generally ensures a more palatable and digestible feedstuff.
 This promotes maximum dry matter consumption by livestock that usually results in improved milk and/or live weight gain performance.

 Bale and Clamp Silage - Systems for Silage Production

 When it comes to silage production, two main systems are used: bale (round or square and wrapped in silage film wrap) and clamp (silage pit).
 Bales have many benefits compared with clamps as a means of conserving silage for winter feeding, including: flexibility, maximizing utilization of grazed grass, reducing dry matter losses and an excellent ensiling alternative with high value forages.

 |Less dependent on weather conditions

 Quality of big bale silage can be as good as clamp silage, usually better when well managed

 Easy handling and feeding systems (different silage qualities can be fed when needed)